ethanhe42/DNS_query_Cpp/README.md

 run findMaxTTL.py to get maxTTL text file which record all registered domains

 ### third
-run non_recursiveDetect will be applied with cell phone network
-remainTTL is result
+run non_recursiveDetect.py with cellular network shared via USB or WiFi remainTTL.txt is desired result

 ### attention
 findMaxTTL.py will clear maxTTL.txt when it starts